Request for customs intervention

 Principle

-Infringing goods may be destroyed without court intervention:
+Counterfeit goods may be destroyed without judicial intervention:

 This destruction is carried out under the responsibility of the applicant by the customs authorities (Article 23.2, Regulation (EU) No 608/2013 of 12 June 2013, L614-36 CPI, I-2°).